After reading this guide, you will:

 Free tier carries usage limits

 Verdict: Fine for an occasional resize on a device where you cannot install software.
-Our take: convenient, but not where private or client photos belong.
+Best for: a quick resize on a borrowed or locked-down computer.

 How do you resize a photo to an exact file size in KB?